thesid42/Safe-Screen/README.md

 ```

 In the web dashboard, changing the scenario fills the Goal box with that scenario's prompt; edit the box before pressing Start to test prompt variations.

+For read-only prompts such as `statement`, `profile`, and `health`, SafeScreen routes the request as an answer-style CUA call instead of asking the model to operate the browser.

 By default, the built-in demo form starts empty so the CUA flow can fill it.
 Set this to show the original prefilled redaction-proof page: